-Most of the sewing instructions and sew techniques the average sewer will do, is not very complicated.
-This sewing instructions page, gives as many basic techniques a person would need to do the projects you would like to do.
+Most of the sewing instructions and sew techniques the average sewer will need, are not complicated.
+This sewing instructions page gives, as many basic techniques a beginner would need to do the projects you would like to begin with.

 Do not forget to look at your commercial sewing patterns, sewing instructions sheets for guidelines on how to do simple sewing techniques that will relate to the garment or project you are creating, it is a valuable reference guide.

 You can save money hemming your own pants, if you are on a budget.
 Click the photo for a quick tutorial on how to hem pants.

 Occasionally you may have the correct color of zipper in your sewing notions inventory, but the length is too long.

 Here is what you should do to shorten your zipper, for your project.